CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

       AZURE_OPENAI_API_KEY:'YOUR_OPENAI_KEY' //#Replace with the OpenAI Key
       AZURE_OPENAI_ENDPOINT:'YOUR_OPENAI_ENDPOINT' //#Replace with the OpenAI Endpoint
-      AZURE_OPENAI_EMB_DEPLOYMENT:'YOUR_EMBEDDING_MODEL' //#Replace with the name of your embedding model deployment AZURE_OPENAI_CHAT_DEPLOYMENT:'YOUR_GPT4_MODEL' //#Replace with the name of your Open AI Chat Deployment AZURE_SEARCH_SERVICE_ENDPOINT:'YOUR_SEARCH_SERVICE_ENDPOINT' //#Replace with Search Service Endpoint
+      AZURE_OPENAI_EMB_DEPLOYMENT:'YOUR_EMBEDDING_MODEL' //#Replace with the name of your embedding model deployment AZURE_OPENAI_CHAT_DEPLOYMENT:'YOUR_GPT_MODEL' //#Replace with the name of your Open AI Chat Deployment AZURE_SEARCH_SERVICE_ENDPOINT:'YOUR_SEARCH_SERVICE_ENDPOINT' //#Replace with Search Service Endpoint
       ```